kumuluz/kumuluzee-samples/websocket/README.md

 # KumuluzEE JAX-RS sample

-> JAX-RS usage sample with KumuluzEE
+> Websocket usage sample with KumuluzEE

-This sample demonstrates how to configure and use Java EE JAX-RS technologies using KumuluzEE.
+This sample demonstrates how to configure and use Java EE Websockets using KumuluzEE.

 ## Requirements